-In order to construct the substations, create a new transmission network land will definitely have to be acquired for the "mini" substations, creating the new routes and Right of Way (ROW).
-The EWSA team of surveyors have taken great care to ensure that as little land as possible is acquired by routing the new transmission lines away from settled areas.
-The land to be acquired is required for the following purposes;
+In order to rehabilitate the substation and upgrade the distribution network land will definitely have to be acquired, creating the new routes and Right of Way (ROW).
+The EWSA team of surveyors have taken great care to ensure that as little land as possible is acquired by routing the distribution lines away from settled areas.
+The land to be acquired is required for the following purposes: